raptorsun/http_log_monitor/readme.md

 Browsing list: Use up and down arrow keys to browse a list (Popular Sections, Top Bandwidth Consumers) Quit monitor: switch to OK button at the bottom and press enter, or press Esc key at any moment.

 Statistics starts to show from the 10th second.
-It is normal there is no information shown just after launching the monitor.
+It is normal there is no information shown withing the 10 seconds just after launching the monitor.

 ![UI big 5](/images/screenshot_big_5.png)